richardpaulhudson/coreferee/README.md

 #### 3.2 The neural ensemble

-The likelihood scores for [anaphoric pairs](#anaphor-pair-analysis) are calculated using an ensemble of five identical multilayer perceptrons using a rectified linear activation in the input and hidden layers and a sigmoid activation in the output layer.
-Each of the five networks outputs a probability between 0 and 1 for a given potential anaphoric pair and the mean of the five probabilities is used as the the score for that pair.
+The likelihood scores for [anaphoric pairs](#anaphor-pair-analysis) are calculated using an ensemble of five identical multilayer perceptrons using a rectified linear activation in the input and hidden layers.
+Each of the five networks outputs a probability between 0 and 1 for a given potential anaphoric pair.
+These probabilities are then fed into a softmax layer that selects the best potential referent for each anaphor.

 The inputs to each of the five networks consist of: